Brother HL-3230CDW Laser Printer Review

-Life is a lot easier if you use ethernet, all you need to do it plug it in, download the software on your PC/phone and away you go.
+Life is a lot easier if you use ethernet, all you need to do is plug it in, download the software on your PC/phone and away you go.

 With Wi-Fi, you will have to go through the laborious process of connecting using the one-line monochrome LCD.
-It is easy enough to do but using the simple controls it can be time-consuming.
+It is easy enough to do but using simple controls can be time-consuming.

 As with most IoT devices, the Wi-Fi on this is 2.4Ghz only, this shouldn’t post a problem, but sometimes if you use 5Ghz/2.4Ghz coexistence, there can be problems with devices connecting.
 However, I did not experience this issue.

 When you install the software, it will update the firmware on the printer, as well as any other updates that need doing.
 I then set notifications to 6 months to avoid being nagged about things too often.

 One feature I wasn’t aware of until I got this was the mobile app, it is not something I ever thought I would need before, but actually, it is pretty useful.

 Installing it and getting things to work is quick and easy.
 Unlike a lot of apps nowadays, they don’t force you to sign up for an account for no reason.
 You just need to be on the printer network, then select your printer.